Jobs & reports access restrictions (ACL)

 (1) Reports requiring a precise value per hour of performance data are listed below.
 If you do not use the following reports, disable the statistics calculation per hour:

 (2) Centile statistics: To use the "Monthly Network Percentile" report you must activate centile calculation.
 Here is an example:

 Only service categories selected in "Reporting perimeter selection" will appear in the list of service categories available for centile statistics.

-You can create as many centile-time period combinations as you like, but we strongly recommand not having more than 2 or 3 combination* on a small number of metrics contained in the category.
+You can create as many centile-time period combinations as you like, but we strongly recommend not having more than two or three combinations* on a small number of metrics contained in the category.